-Now you are going to take all those fabulous creatures and find a way to turn them into a wall masterpiece using the techniques that Christi’s very carefully explains in her book.
+Now you are going to take all those fabulous creatures and find a way to turn them into a wall masterpiece (or journal cover) using the techniques that Christi’s very carefully explains in her book.

 Needing something else to work on in the meantime?
-Download Christi’s free Fish Out of Water project and wear an ocean creature on your neck.
+Download Christi’s free Puffer Fish Beads project and wear an ocean creature on your neck.

 Read it inside out, upside down, top to bottom, right to left (because left to right is how normal people do it), under water, in an igloo, up a tree, or in a swimming pool … I don’t care how you do it, but read it all please.
 Allow yourself to enjoy this time.
 Actually reading the book will give you ideas of your own, inspire you to go beyond to book (which is what the book’s intention is), and create your own spectacular designs.
 I guarantee that this book is so much fun you will be wanting to work ahead.
 While this is okay, I ask you to remember that this group contains people who are brand new to clay, never clayed before, are beginners and even experts.
 We are all different and we all work differently, please respect that.
 Now, go on and gather all your supplies for next week.
 You might have to run to the store, so take a list with you … or you can shop online!